Moryang

-Moyang (Korean: 모량; Hanja: 慕良) was a Korean wife of Cho Kuang, who was chief retainer of Gaya confederacy.
+Moyang (Korean: 모량; Hanja: 慕良) was a Korean wife of Jo Gwang, who was chief retainer of Gaya confederacy.
 Queen Hogu, who was a wife of Mapum of Geumgwan Gaya was Moryang's granddaughter.
 In 48, when Heo Hwang-ok came over from Pandya dynasty in India to Gaya confederacy, Moryang came along as an attendant of Heo Hwang-ok, who married into Gaya confederacy.